When it comes to recording vocals, there is so much to try and remember.

 Offering an alternative design, the PEMOTech Three-Layer Pop Filter is designed to wrap around 180º of your microphone rather than being suspended in front.

-This makes it easier to install, but it also prevents any plosive sound from being picked up from the side of the microphone.
+This makes it easier to install but also prevents any plosive sound from being picked up from the side of the microphone.

 Something else that makes this pop filter stand out from the crowd is the unique triple-layer of protection.
 The first of these layers is a foam shield, followed by a metal net layer.